Picturedigits/hartford-crashes/README.md

 This map is fully front-end, and loads data once from the CSV file using PapaParse JS library.
 You can change it to fetch the JSON file using `$.getJSON()` function of jQuery, although it is slightly heavier than the CSV.
-Modify `index.html` and/or `script.js` to set custom map title, initial coordinates, date ranges, and anything else really.
+Modify `index.html` to set custom map title, and `script.js` to change initial coordinates, date ranges, and anything else related to the map really.

 ## I still have questions